eelishh/Drug-repositioning/README.md

       - Description: Provides a curated repository of gene and protein interactions across major species.
 Focused on Homo sapiens for this work.

 - 💻**CODE**: This repository includes all the notebooks used:
-    - PE_Project.ipynb: Contains the functional and topological analysis
+    - PE_Project.ipynb:  Includes the analysis of gene set overlaps along with functional and topological analysis
     - Clustering_all_db.ipynb: Focuses on the clustering analysis

 - 🗃️**RESULTS**: This repository includes the results of the three levels of investigation conducted in this work: